MeKo-Christian/mail-reflector/README.md

 Useful for automated redistribution of announcements (e.g. from a board member to a delegate list), with safety, structure, and optional logging.

+Compared to a newsletter software, mail-reflector is:

+- 🛠️ A simple, robust mail-forwarder for structured communication (e.g., parent councils, boards, workgroups).
+- 🧘 Minimalist: works well if your needs are predictable and narrow.

+It's not:

+- 📢 A marketing tool.
+- 📈 An analytics or campaign management platform.
+- ✍️ A tool for composing or designing mails.

 ---

 ## 🚀 Features